-NOTE: The engine oil should be between the minimum and maximum level marks.
+The engine oil should be between the minimum and maximum level marks.

-- 1. Engine oil filler cap - If the engine oil is at or below the minimum level mark, remove the oil filler cap, and then add sufficient oil of the recommended type to raise it to the correct level. - Insert and tighten the engine oil dipstick, and then install and tighten the oil filler cap.
+- If the engine oil is at or below the minimum level mark, remove the oil filler cap, and then add sufficient oil of the recommended type to raise it to the correct level. - Insert and tighten the engine oil dipstick, and then install and tighten the oil filler cap.